 Our green home is a series of essays printed in our local newspaper.
-It covers subjects as diverse as harvesting rainwater and sunshine to making compost heaps; and growing lima beans.
+It covers subjects as diverse as harvesting rainwater and sunshine to making compost heaps; and growing many different legumes for vegetable protein.

-Starting on the green journey can be daunting but it is made one step at a time, beginning at where you are.
+Starting on the green journey will be daunting but it is made one step at a time, beginning at where you are.

 That could be a need for more vegetable protein from your food because you have had a scare in the family; you want to cut back on commercial red meat.
-Free-range methinks is quite different.
+Free-range methinks is quite different if you can get it.

 This page was last updated by Bernard Preston on 7th January, 2023.